NikkaLuna/Scalable_Microservices_Deployment_with_Kubernetes/README.md

 # Scalable Microservices Deployment with Kubernetes

 ## Overview
-This project demonstrates the deployment of a full-stack web application over a Kubernetes cluster.
-The application consists of a Ruby on Rails backend and a PostgreSQL database, each deployed as separate microservices.
-This architecture enhances scalability and reliability.
-Additionally, ConfigMaps are utilized for efficient configuration management across distributed services.
+This project demonstrates the deployment of a scalable and reliable full-stack web application on a Kubernetes cluster.
+The application consists of a Ruby on Rails backend and a PostgreSQL database, each deployed as separate microservices to enhance scalability and maintainability.
+ConfigMaps are used for efficient configuration management.

 ## Features